LindySez | Recipes

 Ingredients and Substitutions

-• Bell Peppers - You can use green (traditional), red, yellow, or orange.
+• Bell Peppers - Use green (traditional), red, yellow, or orange.
 Or a combination of any or all of them.

-• Onion - I use the workhorse in the kitchen onion, a yellow onion, but you could use Walla Walla, Maui, or Vidalia, all sweeter types of onion.
+• Onion – I stick with the trusty kitchen staple, a Bermuda yellow onion, but feel free to use sweeter varieties like Walla Walla, Maui, or Vidalia for a milder, sweeter flavor.

 • The sauce ingredients - More on this later, but really it's a nice combo of ketchup, pineapple juice, brown sugar, chili garlic sauce, and red pepper flakes.